2009 Penn State Nittany Lions football team: Personnel

-Regular season
+Game summaries

 September 5: Akron

 The Penn State defense did not give up a first down to the Zips in the first half as the Nittany Lions won 31–7.
 This game was not as close as the score.
 Backup linemen on both sides of the ball were slowly blended in during the second half while the key starters remained in until midway through the fourth quarter.

 Tailback Evan Royster opened the scoring on a 5-yard run on Penn State's first drive of the game.
 Chaz Powell later extended Penn State's lead to 14–0 with an 8-yard reception, his first career touchdown reception.
 Derek Moye led all receivers with six receptions for 138 yards and a touchdown.
 Graham Zug also caught a touchdown, and the Nittany Lions rolled to a 31–0 halftime lead and still won comfortably despite not scoring in the second half for the first time since a 13–3 loss at Wisconsin in 2006.
 Akron finished the game with 8 first downs and one touchdown late in the third quarter against a mix of backups and starters.
 Backup quarterback Kevin Newsome played in the final series along with other reserves and led the Nittany Lions down to the Akron 4-yard line.

 Akron got its only points on a 40-yard pass to Deryn Bowser in the third quarter.
 Defensively, Penn State allowed eight net yards in the first half and 186 yards for the game.
 The Nittany Lions recorded 13 tackles for loss including four sacks.
 Safety Andrew Dailey snagged his first career interception, and senior linebacker Sean Lee made seven tackles including two for negative yardage in his first action in 18 months.
 Junior linebacker NaVorro Bowman left the game early with an injury, and his replacement, sophomore Nate Stupar made 12 tackles with a sack.
 Akron had just 28 rushing yards, which would be the fewest allowed by Penn State all year.

 Senior quarterback Daryll Clark set career highs, going 29 of 40 for 353 yards.
 His 254 yards passing in the first half were a school record.
 For his efforts, Clark was named the Big Ten Co-Offensive Player of the Week.